kubewarden/docs/docs/operator-manual/ui-extension/install.md

 This requires a running instance of Rancher Manager `v2.7.0` or greater.
 :::

-## Install
+## Install Kubewarden UI Extension

 The Kubewarden UI is installed as a global extension, however, the Kubewarden controller will be installed through the Rancher UI as a cluster scoped resource.

-### Create the UI extension repository

-With Rancher Extensions enabled, navigate to the Extensions page from the side-navigation and select "Manage Repositories" within the action menu (the three dots) in the top-right corner of the page.
-Create a new Helm index repository with `https://kubewarden.github.io/ui` for the Index URL.

-### Add the Kubewarden extension

-Once the repository is added to the list, navigate back to the Extensions page and you will see the Kubewarden Extension is available.
-Install the latest version and you will be prompted to reload the page.

-After installation of the extension you will then be able to install Kubewarden into your desired Cluster.
+Within the Extensions page, click on the "Enable" button and select the option to add the Rancher Extensions Repository, once enabled the "Kubewarden" extension item will appear automatically.
+Click on this item to install the extension.
+Once installed, you will then be able to install Kubewarden into your desired Cluster.

 ### Install Kubewarden

-Within your cluster a new menu item will appear in the side-menu for Kubewarden, this overview page will guide you through the installation process by completing some prerequisites.
+Within your cluster a new menu item will appear in the side-menu for Kubewarden, this dashboard page will guide you through the installation process by completing some prerequisites.

 ## Post-Installation